DoctorWkt/alic/Part_01/Readme.md

 Dennis Ritchie [wrote the first C compiler on the PDP-11 platform](https://www.nokia.com/bell-labs/about/dennis-m-ritchie/chist.html).
 Given that *alic* is an "improved" C, I thought it would be fun(!) to port *alic* to the PDP-11 platform.

 OK, this isn't going to be easy at all, as the PDP-11 is a 16-bit architecture with a lot less memory than the 64-bit platforms that *alic* currently runs on.
-I'm going to target the [PDP-11/70](https://gunkies.org/wiki/PDP-11/70) as it provides each program with 64K of instruction space as well as 64K of code space (so-called "split I&D" memory).
+I'm going to target the [PDP-11/70](https://gunkies.org/wiki/PDP-11/70) as it provides each program with 64K of instruction space as well as 64K of data space (so-called "split I&D" memory).

 The [Open SIMH](https://opensimh.org/) simulator can run [2.11BSD](https://minnie.tuhs.org/cgi-bin/utree.pl?file=2.11BSD) on a simulated PDP-11/70 with a C compiler and some debugging tools.
 This is going to be the simulated operating system and hardware platform that I will aim to get *alic* to run on.